brittanywelsh/st-character-manager/dev_log.md

 This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+## August 17, 2015 (meeting)
+- At end of project, let's re-evaluate whether jQuery actually was useful (did it save us time? memory? was it more elegant, or more readable code?).
+- Figured out a basic responsive input form (to change the character name).
+Good start!

 ## August 5, 2015 (BRITTANY)
 - Finalized CharacterController.js, with methods for adding, removing and selecting characters.
 All works fine.